RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

 - Uses TCP/UDP port 587 for TLS encrypted.
 - Helps filter out spam and regulates the number of emails sent.

+# Wireless Protocols

+IEEE 802.11 (WiFi): a set of standards that define communication for wireless LANs?
+- IEEE stands for the Institute of Electrical and Electronics Engineers

+WiFi Protected Access (WPA): a wireless security protocol for devices to connect to the internet.
+-  WPA2 and WPA3 are  nweer versions with more advanced encryption anad security.

+-